andymeneely/project-timber-wolf/scenarios/IDEAS.md

 The Forum
 The Cult Compound

 SOMEWHERE we need to have the ability to create entrances at 2-3 pre-defined spaces.
 Like you tunnel in or something.
+Make it part of the planning phase

 SOMEWHERE we should have a stack of ideas in the middle of the board.
 Help with escaping or something.

+SOMEWHERE we should have heists where the jewels are the same size as the security chits - so we don't know where the jewels are until we do a lot of reveals.
+Make the security chits by the door be already open so you can't get too lucky

+SOMWHERE we should have a set of stories with a couple of NPCs.
+The special events could involve prisoner panic, etc. It's more to manage but it could be considered a "hard" scenario because you're managing more things.
+Also: add more events to these because the prisoners get noisy.
+(Maybe this could be for the Veteran thing?)

 The Fall Guys
 =============